visionsystemsgmbh/programming_examples/CAN/python/dev-tester/README.md

 If the script fails to find any device, it will check for the presence of the `ftdi_sio.ko` driver in the system in Linux.

+To search for the NetCAN Plus devices, invoke (under Windows you'll be asked to allow this script to listen on a special UDP port):

+    python vscantester.py -u

 Convert the Script to an Executable in Windows
 ----------------------------------------------